AIXM Change Control Board

 The maintenance and evolution objective is achieved through the release of new AIXM versions.
 These include both the core specification components (UML model, XML Schema, Temporality Concept) and also the associated documents (GML Profile, Feature Identification and Reference, etc.).
 The following ► versioning policy is applied.

-The next regular AIXM update is scheduled for publication at the end of March 2018, with the following objectives:
+The next regular AIXM update is scheduled for publication in January 2023, with the following objectives:

 - to enable the provision of ICAO data sets (except for terrain data), as specified in the new Annex 15 and PANS-AIM.
 This includes the development of guidance material for the provision of the data sets and of the associated metadata in a globally interoperable manner;

-- to enable an initial global implementation of Digital NOTAM;
+- to enable an initial global implementation of Digital NOTAM, including support for the new Runway Condition Report

 - to enable the provision of data that supports the deployment of “performance based” ICAO concepts, such as PBN, etc.